Loading lesson…

 The big idea: AI is not language-neutral.
 Which languages have data determines which cultures thrive in the AI era.
 The future of linguistic diversity depends on where the data flows.

-What is the core idea behind "Language Bias: Why English Dominates AI"?
+What is the main idea of "Language Bias: Why English Dominates AI"?

-Which best describes the scope of "Language Bias: Why English Dominates AI"?
+Which concept is most central to "Language Bias: Why English Dominates AI"?